aws-solutions/media-services-application-mapper/solution-pkg/README.md

 Go [here](docs/FEATURES.md) for more information on MSAM's capabilities and features.

+Go [here](docs/INSTALL.md) for more information on installing MSAM.

 <a name="architecture-diagram"></a>
 # Architecture Diagram
 [//]: # (Provide Architecture Diagram.
 Add few bullets to describe the architecture workflow)